cameronabrams/python-exercises/01/README.md

    1. Open the file (electronically) named by the user.
    2. Initialize a tally to zero and a counter to zero.
    3. Read the next line in the file; interpret what you see as a number.
-   4. Add that number to a running tally, and add 1 to a counter to keep track of how many numbers you've read.
+   4. Add that number to the tally, and add 1 to the counter to keep track of how many numbers you've read.
    5. Ask if you are at the end of the file.
 If no, go to 2.
 If yes, then divide the tally by the counter, and that's the mean.
    6. Print out the value of the mean for the user to see.
    7. Exit.